K11En/Psyche-2/README.md

 # Psyche-2

-TO DO LIST
+TO DO LIST (update: all done and can check!)
-- index.html (done and can check!)
+- index.html
 - type.html
-- counselling.html (done and can check!)
+- counselling.html
-- about.html (done and can check!)
+- about.html

 Can refer to: